Welcome to the Hagedorn Lab!

 Click here to learn more about our anti-racism efforts: https://www.bumc.bu.edu/hematology/hematology-oncology-diversity-and-inclusion/

 Members of our group gain research experience and receive extensive training that prepares them for graduate/medical school and careers in industry, medicine and academic research.
 Send an email to email@example.com if you are interested in joining our growing team!

-We are grateful to the National Institutes of Health and to the Section of Hematology and Medical Oncology at BUMC for funding our research.
+We are grateful to the National Institutes of Health, to the BU-BMC Cancer Center, and to the Department of Medicine and Section of Hematology and Medical Oncology at BUMC for funding our research.